rexxars/eventsource-client/README.md

   }
 }

-// IMPORTANT: EventSource is _not_ closed automatically when calling breaking
+// IMPORTANT: EventSource is _not_ closed automatically when breaking out of
-// out of loop.
+// loop.
 You must manually call `close()` to close the connection. es.close()
 ```